guildai/guild.ai/pages/docs/intro.md

 If you haven't already done so, [](alias:install-guild).

-Start by creating a project directory:
+To create a project, start by creating its directory:

 ``` command
 mkdir sample-project